**FULL** Please contact the facilitator to register to the waitlist if interested.

 Alberta and Quebec seem to have many political differences.
 What are the reasons for this, how can they be better understood, and can one province learn from the experience of the other?
 This study group will bring together up to eight participants each from CALL and the McGill Community for Lifelong Learning (MCLL) to compare their societies and look for alternative approaches to issues.
 Group members will be expected to find written and other materials for discussion and provide overviews of the materials.

 Each session will consist of a principal issue that will last 60 - 90 minutes complemented by other issues that can readily fit within the remaining time.
 In the final session we foresee a focus on lessons learned in terms of our similarities, differences and paths to greater understanding.
-Based on comments received from the survey, the topics addressed in the Fall 2020 term as well as other suggestions we have tentatively identified a number of issues worthy of discussion.
-We welcome further suggestions from participants on choice of topics, guest speakers and any other issue.
+Based on comments received from the survey, the topics addressed in previous terms as well as other suggestions, we have tentatively identified a number of issues worthy of discussion.
+We also welcome further suggestions from participants on choice of topics, guest speakers and any other issue.
 If you are open to making a presentation on a topic, please let us know.

 **You must be a member of CALL to register.**